postechsv/AGCEL/semantics/README.md

 ```

 - if OPTIONS fi

 Unlocked case)
 Note that executable-branch always returns a sequence of form A ; SL.
 This is why prepending #release-after makes sense.
+Also, the condition executable(if OPTIONS fi) ensures that executable-branch(OPTIONS) is well-defined.
 ```unlocked
 pid(I) k(if OPTIONS fi ~> K) Lock(none) => pid(I) k(#release-after ~> executable-branch(OPTIONS) ~> K) Lock(I)
 if executable(if OPTIONS fi)